-If your answer is "No", report the suspected abuse immediately to the Ministry for Vulnerable Children, Oranga Tamariki (Oranga Tamariki) on 0508 326 459) or the Police, especially if you think that the child is in immediate danger.
+If your answer is "No", report the suspected abuse immediately to Oranga Tamariki (Ministry for Children on 0508 326 459) or the Police, especially if you think that the child is in immediate danger.
 If you're not sure, you can still call Oranga Tamariki for advice.
 If the social worker who answers the call thinks the child is in immediate danger they will act within 24 hours.

 You can also call the Family Violence Information Line (0800 456 450) for advice.

 The It’s Not OK website has information about what to do if you are worried about a family.